L-A-C-Git/Elk-Project/README.md

 host: "10.1.0.4:5601"
 ```

-- In your Ansible container run the following playbook to install Filebeat:
+- In your Ansible container run the following playbook to install Filebeat.

 ```
-cd /etc/ansible/files
+$ cd /etc/ansible/files
 $ ansible-playbook filebeat-playbook.yml
 ```